World Cup Results 2018: Scores, Updated Quarter-Finals Bracket After Friday

 World Cup Results 2018: Scores, Updated Quarter-Finals Bracket After FridayJuly 6, 2018

-France and Belgium set up the first semi-final of the 2018 FIFA World Cup on Friday with wins over South American sides Uruguay and Brazil, respectively.
+France and Belgium set up the first semi-final of the 2018 FIFA World Cup on Friday with wins over Uruguay and Brazil, respectively.

 Les Bleus beat La Celeste 2-0, while the Red Devils held on for a 2-1 win against the Selecao.

-On the other side of the bracket, England will face Sweden, and Croatia take on Russia, with both matches to be played on Saturday.
+On the other side of the bracket, England will face Sweden and Croatia take on Russia, with both matches to be played on Saturday.

 Here's a look at the bracket: